Iowa State University (ISU) and the Graduate College have three separate English language requirements for nonnative speakers of English:

 - Pearson Test of English (PTE) 53

-Note 2.
-The scores above are the minimum standards set by the Graduate College; however, graduate programs may set higher minima.
+Note: The scores above are the minimum standards set by ISU Admission Office and the Graduate College; however, graduate programs may set higher minima.
+Both the minimum standards accepted for graduate admission and the standards set by the target graduate program must be met.

 Official TOEFL exam results must be sent directly from the Educational Testing Service to Iowa State electronically.
 Our school code is 6306.